handsontable/handsontable/docs/content/api/introduction.md

 ### [Hooks](@/api/hooks.md)

-Hooks are two-directional events that fire whenever a specific action occurs within the instance of Handsontable.
+Handsontable hooks are events that fire whenever a specific action occurs within the instance of Handsontable.

 ### [Options](@/api/options.md)